kpratik2015/My-Notes/Coding-Tips.md

 - `mid = (low + high) // 2` change to `mid = (low + high) >> 1` will be faster

+- XOR i.e. Rule 1 : If both bits are 1 then XOR'ed bit will be 0.
+Rule 2 : If both bits are 0 then XOR'ed bit will be 0.
+Rule 3 : If one bit is 0 and one bit is 1 XOR'ed bit will be 1. in python: `a ^ b` with ^ operator

 # Dynamic Programming

 Inception: Those who cannot remember the past are condemned to repeat it.